 Blocked drainages are what most homeowners dread.
 Most people start by searching ‘how to unlock a drain pipe’ on every search engine or contacting an outside drain unblocker.
 But you should know that there are several DIY methods you can use to clear a blocked drain.
 You will surely get your hands dirty and smell terrible things, but if it saves a couple of pounds in the process, then you should not turn your nose up at it (pun intended).

-If you are wondering how to clean outside drains, this is the perfect guide that you can refer to.
-Without further ado, let’s look at how to clear a blocked drain outside on your own.
+And if you are pondering on how to clean outside drains, then this is a guide you will find useful.
+Now, let us explore how to clear a blocked drain outside by yourself.

 “My outside drain is blocked!!”

-What you Will Need To Unblock The Drain
+Things You Will Need to Unblock the Drain